d1024choi/ETRIdriving-DevKit/README.md

 [**Click the image above for video play!!**]

 ## Notice
++ [22-07-18] Our paper is finally accepted in ETRI journal.
+The official implementation of PathGAN presented in the paper can be found at https://github.com/d1024choi/pathgan_pytorch
 + [21-01-24] We open some sequences to the public.
 Links for the download can be found at the end of this webpage.
 We will release the rest of the sequences as soon as possible.
 + [21-02-19] We found that we missed some license plates and faces during the blurring process.
 We are now trying to fix it.
 If you find yourself or personal belongings in this dataset and feel unwell about it, please contact (d1024.choi@etri.re.kr) and we will immediately remove the respective data.
 + [21-05-10] We decided to upload the sequences used in the paper (see below) first and the rest after that.